JoKiv/JoKiv/README.md

 - Bluesky [@jokiv.bsky.social](https://bsky.app/profile/jokiv.bsky.social)

 - I can be found with [u/jokiv](https://www.reddit.com/user/jokiv/) at Reddit.
 I have created a [subreddit](https://www.reddit.com/r/jokiv/) for additional stuff.

 - jokiv (was JoKiv#5420) @ [Discord](https://discord.gg/N5wbdnU) (_mostly Finnish server_)

 - Twitter [JoKivFin](https://twitter.com/jokivfin)

+## New stuff since last update

+I purchased the [Flipper Zero](https://flipperzero.one/).
+There may be some coding projects related to it in the future.